Prashantstrugglestocode/Weather-Alert/README.md

 For any questions or issues, please contact me at mishraprashant62@yahoo.in.
 ```

-Make sure to adjust the repository URL, license, and contact details as needed.
-If you have any additional instructions or custom setup steps, be sure to include those as well.
+Feel free to modify the repository URL, license, and contact details according to your needs.
+If you need to add any additional setup or instructions, you can include them in the relevant sections.